An easy homemade chicken tikka masala, with homemade curry paste and healthy side dishes

 In this recipe I have used fat free yogurt and ground almonds, which adds a bit of creaminess and minimises saturate fats whilst boosting the “good fat” content.

 In addition I like to make my own curry paste from scratch, so I know exactly what has gone into this dish from start to finish.
 The paste is also really easy to make and can be stored in jars in the fridge for up to a month.
+This same approach can also be taken with a Thai curry, by blending together chillies and Thai herbs and spices to create a Thai red paste or Thai green paste.

 If you like your chicken tikka curry super hot then increase the chilli content or sprinkle in some hot chilli powder or Tabasco sauce.